esper-io/console_docs/docs/provisioning-methods/kme.md

 ![profile setting](./images/KME/7-profileSettings.png)

-To enter the Custom JSON data, go to the Esper Console and navigate to the template.
+To enter the Custom JSON data, login to the Esper Console and navigate to the Device and Group section.
+Click on a QR code icon assosiated with any group and download the config.

 ![profile created](./images/KME/8-Config.png)